CS

 Who Should Buy Which?

-Buy the Audi Q6 Sportback e-tron if: You prioritise performance, need more boot space, or prefer Audi's approach to design and ownership experience.
+Buy the Audi Q6 Sportback e-tron if: You need more boot space, or prefer Audi's approach to design and ownership experience.

-Buy the BMW iX2 if: You want the lower entry price, need stronger towing, or prefer BMW's approach to design and ownership experience.
+Buy the BMW iX2 if: You want the lower entry price, prioritise performance, need stronger towing, or prefer BMW's approach to design and ownership experience.

 The Verdict

-The Audi Q6 Sportback e-tron takes 5 of 8 key spec categories.
+This is genuinely close.
+The Audi Q6 Sportback e-tron and BMW iX2 trade blows across the spec sheet, and neither runs away with an outright win.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.